 "Hello."
 The synthesized voice did nothing to hide the cold tone in his voice.
 I was shocked when his fingers slid underneath the black fabric, after I heard his next words.
 "Good to finally reunite."

 "Reunite?"
 The Joker seemed as shocked as I was, but not about the same thing.
 The voice that came from beneath the mask was now his own, untouched by technology.
 "Do I know you?
 We double at the prom, or maybe blow up a school bus together?"
-I felt like throwing up at his crude humor.
+I felt like vomiting.
+This was all too much.

 "No. I'm just something you helped create."
 If my eyes could've widened, they would've.
 In fact, whatever he had sprayed on me seemed to be wearing off a little.
 The sick, twisted man laughed.